anushka-004/AutoNote/PROJECT_SUMMARY.md

 ## 🎊 You're All Set!

-Your MeetWise application is ready to go.
+Your AutoNote application is ready to go.
 Install dependencies, start the dev server, and begin exploring your new video conferencing platform!

 ```bash
 npm install